simplysparsh/BabyMusic-AI/docs/state-management.md

 - `setStreakData(data)`: Action to update the streak data.
 - `setLoading(loading)`: Action to set the loading state.
 - `setError(error)`: Action to set an error message.

+## Hybrid Onboarding Modal State (Zustand + localStorage)

+- Zustand is used for all UI state, including the onboarding modal.
+- For OAuth signups, a flag is set in localStorage before redirect to persist onboarding intent across the full-page reload.
+- On app initialization, the app checks for this flag and, if present, triggers the onboarding modal via Zustand and clears the flag.
+- This ensures a seamless onboarding experience for both email and OAuth signups.

 ## Enhanced Supabase Client